stefkn/milk-feed/README.md

 # milk-feed

-MilkFeed is a minimalist baby feed logging app built with SvelteKit
+MilkFeed is a minimalist baby feed logging app built with SvelteKit.
+It uses:

+- 🛠️ SvelteKit for the framework
+- 📦 Vite for the build tool
+- 🔼 Vercel for deployment
+- 💾 LocalForage for data persistence
+- ⏰ formkit/tempo for handling time
+- 📊 Chart.js for analytics
+- 🧪 vitest for unit tests

 ## Developing